-- A. The coach wishing to file a protest should first make the opposing coach aware that a protest will be made and second consult with his athletic director with regard to establishing that it is a protestable situation and describing the protest in detail. - B. The athletic director of the protesting school should contact the athletic director of the opposing school and attempt a resolution. - C. If the protest involves a Conference Match, and cannot be resolved at the athletic director's level, it should be brought before the Conference for resolution. - D. If the protest involves a County Match, then is would be brought before the County Athletic Association if it could not be resolved at the athletic director's level. - E. If the Conference/County cannot resolve the protest, then it should be brought to the NJSIAA for resolution within the provisions of the NJSIAA By-Laws, Article VII, Sect.
+- A. The coach wishing to file a protest should first make the opposing coach aware that a protest will be made and second consult with their Athletic Director with regard to establishing that it is a protestable situation and describing the protest in detail. - B. The Athletic Director of the protesting school should contact the Athletic Director of the opposing school and attempt a resolution. - c.
+If the protest involves a conference match, and cannot be resolved at the Athletic Director's level, it should be brought before the conference for resolution. - D. If the protest involves a county match, then is would be brought before the county Athletic Association if it could not be resolved at the Athletic Director's level. - E. If the conference/county cannot resolve the protest, then it should be brought to the NJSIAA for resolution within the provisions of the NJSIAA By-Laws, Article VII, Sect.
 1.

-The NJSIAA Tournament Director is available as a resource person to assist in all situations of this nature.
+The NJSIAA tournament director is available as a resource person to assist in all situations of this nature.
 Resources for resolving disputes incurred in dual matches are: